Summary

 Explore

-Go to slide 8.
-Have students work in groups to create a poster depicting an everyday situation that represents the type of irony they were assigned.
+Put students in small groups of 3–4 students, and give each group a description of irony.
+Move to slide 8.
+Have students work in groups to create a poster depicting an everyday situation that represents the description they were assigned.
 Suggest that students plan out and discuss their poster ideas with their group before they begin.
-The poster must include a title identifying the irony and an image that reflects the irony in such a way that the definition is clear.
+The poster must include their assigned description of irony and an image that clearly reflects the description.

 Post each group’s poster in a different place around the classroom.